saucelabs/sauce-docs/docs/visual-testing/integrations/java.md

 #### Mobile Native (beta)

-Methods available:
+Available methods:
 - `withDelayAfterScrollMs(int delayAfterScrollMs)`: Delay in ms after scrolling and before taking screenshots.
 The default value is 0.
 We recommend using this option for lazy loading content.
 - `withNativeClipSelector(SelectorIn nativeClipSelector)`: Selector used to identify the first element to which clipping will be applied.
 - `withScrollElement(WebElement scrollElement)`: Scrollable element used for scrolling.
 The default is root element.
 - `withScrollLimit(int scrollLimit)`: Limit the number of screenshots taken for scrolling and stitching.
 The default value is 10.
 The value needs to be between 1 and 10.

 :::note
-It is recommended to define the `withScrollElement` as the appropriate scrollable container.
+It is recommended to use the `withScrollElement` method to set the appropriate scrollable container.
 :::

+Examples:

 <Tabs>
     <TabItem value="ios" label="iOS">